evancz/guide.elm-lang.org/reuse/modules.md

 # Modules

+In the last few sections, we learned how to create reusable views.
+Whenever you start seeing a pattern in your `view` code, you can break it out into a helper function.
+But so far, we have just been growing our files longer and longer.
+At some point this gets out of control though, we do not want to have 2000 line files!

-Elm has *modules* to help you grow your codebase in a nice way.
+So Elm has *modules* to help you grow your codebase in a nice way.
 On the most basic level, modules let you break your code into multiple files.
-Let&rsquo;s learn how that works!
+Like everything else in Elm, you should only reach for a fancier tool when you feel you *need* it.
+So if you have a 400 line file and notice that a bunch of code is all related to showing radio buttons in a certain way, it may be a good idea to move all the relevant functions and types into their own module.

+Before we get into the nuances of using modules *appropriately*, let&rsquo;s learn how to use them at all!

 ## Defining Modules